kuijjerlab/sisana/README.md

 <br />
 <br />

+#### ❓Question 4: Following the comparison of the expression of the two Luminal breast cancer groups (the default setup in the params.yml file), take a look at the output .txt file.
+What are some of the most differentially expressed genes?

+#### ❓Question 5: Do the same comparison as before but for the indegrees this time.

 ## Step 4: Survival analysis
 For performing survival analyses, you can use a command like this:
 ```
 sisana survival ./example_inputs/params.yml
 ```

+#### ❓Question 6: .
+Take a look at the output of the "sisana survival" command.
+Do you know how to interpret this image?
+Additionally, there is a p-value listed there.
+Do you think we can conclude based on this p-value that there is a significant difference in the survival of Luminal A vs Luminal B patients?

 ## Step 5: Performing gene set enrichment analysis